mousepawmedia/devdocs/network/source/guides/staff.rst

 ..
 IMPORTANT:: Access your company email through the webmail client.

-You can also connect your account to an external email client, such as Thirdbird or your mobile device.
+You can also connect your account to an external email client, such as Thunderbird or your mobile device.
 Here are the server settings:

 ..
 WARNING:: Do NOT use Microsoft email clients such as Outlook or Windows Mail!